Trustpilot

 What happens when you attend a GUM clinic?

 When you arrive at a GUM clinic, you will be welcomed by a receptionist who will ask your name and hand you a form to complete and direct you to sit in a waiting room.
-You may be asked for personal details, for example, date of birth, address and contact details but don’t worry - it’s all confidential - no information will be sent to your address (unless you have requested a postal kit or have requested a letter) and your GP will not be notified unless you give permission.
+You may be asked for personal details, for example, date of birth, address and contact details but don’t worry, it’s all confidential - no information will be sent to your address (unless you have requested a postal kit or have requested a letter) and your GP will not be notified unless you give permission.

 The doctor or nurse will ask a series of questions about your medical and sexual history.
 You may be asked the following questions;